withastro/astro/.changeset/cool-bulldogs-change.md

 "astro": patch
 ---

-Use ReadableStream if asyncIterator is not supported in Response construction.
-This patch enables astro node integration to work in Deno.
+This patch allows astro to run in node-compat mode in Deno.
+Deno doesn't support construction of response from async iterables in node-compat mode so we need to use ReadableStream.